An Essential Beer and Food Pairing Guide for Beginners

 Light-bodied beers are your best bet the next time you snack on spicy chicken wings or nachos.
 They also work well with grilled treats such as hotdogs and kebabs or a pita, which make light drinks ideal for barbecue parties.

 Are you looking for a crisp drink to cut the richness of cheesy dishes?
 Pilsner can be a good match, although some cheeses pair well with a special beer.
-For example, In Belgium some monasteries where beer is brewed also produce cheese with the same name.
+For example, in Belgium some monasteries where beer is brewed also produce cheese with the same name.
 It would be a sin to enjoy the cheese with another ‘strange’ beer.

 A light-bodied beer is also ideal during a hot day and pairs equally well with salads and easy seafood dishes, white meat, or pasta.
 Wheat beer might be the perfect drink to end the meal if you have a fruity dessert such as berry panna cotta or a cherry jubilee.
-Its light taste that’s soft on the palate makes it an excellent match with sweet tarts and pastries as well.
+Its light taste which is soft on the palate makes it an excellent match with sweet tarts and pastries as well.

 Medium-bodied drinks include India pale ales (IPAs), ales, and bock beers.
 India pale ales are characterised by their brassy, bitter taste, which makes them perfect for flavourful dishes.
 The best pairings for IPA beers are grilled steaks, barbecue, burritos, and fried delights such as French fries, crispy chicken, or mozzarella sticks.

-You’ll have a variety of dish options to choose from, with a glass of strong, dark bock beer.
+You’ll have a variety of dish options to choose from with a glass of strong, dark bock beer.
 Its rich and toasty flavours work well with flavourful meal options and since bock beer features crisp and refreshing flavours, it’s best to pair them with hearty, filling comfort food.

 Full-bodied beers such as stout, Porter, and barleywine beer typically have a hint of caramel balanced by deep, full-roasted flavours and aromas.
 Since they have deep flavours with a touch of sweetness, stout beers are paired perfectly with salty dishes such as clams and oysters.
-Bacon and barbecue meat are also pleasurable with these kinds of beers, and stout also works well with chocolate or coffee-based desserts such as mousse, cake, or banoffee pies.
+Bacon and barbecue meat are also pleasurable with these kinds of beers, and stout also works well with chocolate or coffee-based desserts such as mousses, cakes, or banoffee pies.

 Porter beers are deep, aromatic, and toasty, making them ideal for pairing with game such as rabbit, or venison.
 Finally, the hint of coffee and chocolate makes this beer perfect for desserts with the same flavour profile.

 Barleywine beers offer the same robust flavour and fragrance as their counterparts, making it a great drink to pair with dishes with a similar depth and strength.
-You can drink them with heavy roasts, hearty stews, and other food full-flavoured and creamy items.
+You can drink them with heavy roasts, hearty stews, and other food full-flavoured foods and creamy items.
 It’s a great option if you want to dig into rich, pungent cheeses such as Camembert, Rochefort, Stilton, or other blue cheese.

-How to serve beer correctly?
+How to serve beer correctly